 Provider Relief Fund (PRF) ALN 93.498

-Per Part 4 of the 2023 Compliance Supplement SEFA reporting amounts for this program (including both expenditures and lost revenue) are based upon the PRF report that is required to be submitted to the HRSA reporting portal.
-The HRSA PRF reporting requirements are summarized in a table found in Part 4 of the 2023 Compliance Supplement (page 4-93.498-9).
-Refer to the most current version of the table in the Compliance Supplement to determine amounts to be reported on the SEFA
+Per Part 4 of the 2024 Compliance Supplement SEFA reporting amounts for this program (including both expenditures and lost revenue) are based upon the PRF report that is required to be submitted to the HRSA reporting portal.
+The HRSA PRF reporting requirements are summarized in a table found in Part 4 of the 2024 Compliance Supplement (page 4-93.498-9).
+Refer to the most current version of the table in the Compliance Supplement to determine amounts to be reported on the SEFA.

+Program-Specific SEFA Reporting Guidance

 FEMA Disaster Grants – Public Assistance  ALN 97.036

-Public Assistance (PA)e awards are made based upon a Project (previously referred to as Public Worksheet) and are classified by FEMA as either a “small” or “large” project according to the cost of the eligible work for the project.
-The thresholds for project costs can be found in the Part 4.
+Public Assistance (PA) awards are made based upon a Project (previously referred to as Public Worksheet) and are classified by FEMA as either a “small” or “large” project according to the cost of the eligible work for the project.
+The thresholds for project costs can be found in the Compliance Supplement Part 4.

 Some grantees might experience a long delay from the time they incur costs to recover from a disaster and the date they actually are approved to receive federal disaster relief funding.
 In the Compliance Supplement to the Uniform Guidance (2 CFR Part 200 Appendix XI), FEMA has stated that for purposes of recording expenditures of federal Disaster Grants (ALN 97.036 – IV.
 Other Information) on the Schedule of Expenditures of Federal Awards (SEFA):